George Hampton

 Under George Hampton, convict discipline became extremely harsh; floggings became commonplace and solitary confinement was reintroduced.
 He was hated by most convicts, and in October 1866 a convict named Connor attacked him with a pickaxe at the Fremantle Quarries, and only the swift action of a guard saved him.
 As a result of Hampton's harsh convict discipline, escape attempts increased markedly.
 When Moondyne Joe effected his famous escape of 7 March 1867, the public in general felt that a good joke had been played on the Governor and his son, and much pleasure was taken in ridiculing them.
 A song caught on:

 Governor Hampton lobbied for his son to be confirmed in his acting position, but was unsuccessful.
 At the conclusion of Governor Hampton's term, George Hampton indicated his willingness to remain in the colony provided he was official appointed Comptroller General.
-A week later the appointment of Henry Wakefield was announced, and in November 1868 he accompanied his father in departing the colony on the Emily Smith.
+A week later the appointment of Henry Wakefield was announced, and in November 1868 George Hampton accompanied his father in departing the colony on Emily Smith.

 Little is known of Hampton's personal life.
-In 1865, Bishop Hale had been openly critical of his "romantic affair with a Mrs Young" 3.
+In 1865, Bishop Hale had been openly critical of his "romantic affair with a Mrs Young".
 On 13 June 1868, he married Fanny Stone, and she accompanied him back to England.
 He died in 1876.